-They require good amount of space because they have more cooking surface area.
+They require a good amount of space because they have more cooking surface area.
 These are quite popular because they are much easier to maintain.

 They don’t get as dirty as the charcoal grills.
-Burning of the fuel is also clean, so there is no black soot or smoky air produced.
+The burning of the fuel is also clean, so there is no black soot or smoky air produced.
 This is especially good for those who are sensitive to such smoke.

 The price of some of these can go up to a few thousand dollars too.
 Gas grills are good for those who want to quickly get a barbecue running.
-A variation of gas grill is the infrared grill, but it is yet to find its space among barbecue lovers.
+A variation of a gas grill is the infrared grill, but it is yet to find its space among barbecue lovers.

 Wood Pellet Grills

 The food is cooked by convection cooking.
-Since is does not produce much smoke, do not expect your food to come out very smoky.
-You can set and control the temperature unlike other grill types.
+Since it does not produce much smoke, do not expect your food to come out very smoky.
+You can set and control the temperature, unlike other grill types.

 You must be thinking, “Oh my God, and all I wanted was to cook a juicy piece of meat”.
 Now that you know about the grill types, you can decide better when choosing your barbecue grill.

 Here are some of the major factors that would determine which type of grill you would need.
 These tips will help you decide when choosing your barbecue grill.

 Mobility – Do you want a grill that can be moved around?
 Charcoal grills can be easily moved around.
 Most other grill types have wheels below, so you can move it.
 Make sure you buy one with wheels.